 Discoid lupus symptoms affect only the skin, not other organs and tissues like systemic lupus.
 A rash appears typically on the face, neck, and scalp.
 The raised areas may become thick and scaly due to scabbing, and scarring may result later if not treated properly.
 The rash may last from a number of days to several years, and it can return.
 This form of lupus does not affect other organs, but these patients may a small chance of developing systemic lupus erythematosus later in life.

 Around 80 drugs are thought to cause systemic lupus erythematosus potentially.
 The chance of developing lupus from these drugs is small, but about 10% of systemic lupus cases are due to drug reactions.
 These include some of the drugs that people use to treat seizures and high blood pressure.
 They also include some thyroid medications, antibiotics, antifungals, and oral contraceptive pills.
 Drug-induced lupus commonly ceases after the medications are stopped.

-Neonatal lupus is passed from a pregnant mother with the condition on to her fetus.
+Neonatal lupus is passed from a pregnant mother with a condition on to her fetus.
 This form of lupus is extremely rare, and most mothers with lupus have normal, healthy children without the condition.
 Babies born with lupus will show the common rash-like symptoms and inflammation.
 This condition is usually treatable in infants.
 However, some will be born with a congenital heart defect, as well.
 This condition can be life-threatening and must be monitored by medical professionals.